 Congratulations on becoming a cottager!
-As you eagerly anticipate the May Two-Four weekend, you’re about to face your first challenge as a cottage owner: opening the cottage after a winter away.
-While there are lots of things you’ll need to do each time you open, there are some things that are unique to your very first time—so here’s a comprehensive opening weekend checklist that will tick off all the boxes.
+You’re about to face your first challenge as a cottage owner.
+While there are lots of things you’ll need to do each time you open, there are some things that are unique to your very first time—so here’s a comprehensive checklist that will tick off all the boxes.

 Before you go

 Advance preparation is key to a successful opening weekend, so make sure you take care of this stuff ahead of time.
 Your real estate agent may be able to help you make local connections to get any key maintenance work done beforehand.

 - Check your insurance.
 That means cottage, boat, trailer, and anything else that might be needed.
 Make sure it’s up-to-date and covers everything you need.
 For example, your boat may not be covered by your homeowner’s policy unless damage occurs on your property—which doesn’t do much if your boat is sideswiped on the drive to the cottage, or if it hits a shallow rock on a fishing trip.

 - Get any licenses you might need.
 That means a boating license, fishing license, or any other permits you’ll need.

 - Get everything hooked up.
 If you’re on the grid, call the local utilities to get your electricity, phone, and any other services turned on before you get there.

 - Assemble your tools.
 Yes, you’ll need tools.
 And batteries, duct tape, filters, cleaning supplies, a first aid kit, and lots more paper towel than you think should be necessary.